-Public Health Nurses provide immunization protection for all ages.
-The Vaccines for Children's program is State funded to serve our County's childhood immunization needs.
+The role of the county immunization program has changed to one of assurance of all citizens to get vaccinated from communicable diseases.
+The Affordable Care Act provided the opportunity for individuals to find a medical home.
+Public health departments saw a dramatic decrease in the number of vaccinations they provide.
+SCHD continues to provide immunizations through the Vaccines for Children's (VFC) program.
+VFC is a State funded program that serves the county's child immunization needs.
 All school age children are required by state statute to be immunized upon entering the school setting.
 Parents may waive this requirement for personal, medical, or religious reasons.